awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

      + *CacheLocation*: Required value unless you set *CacheType* to `NONE`\.
 If you specified S3 for *CacheType*, then this is the ARN of the S3 bucket and the path prefix\.
 For example, if your Amazon S3 bucket name is `my-bucket`, and your path prefix is `build-cache`, then acceptable formats for your *CacheLocation* are `my-bucket/build-cache` or `aws:s3:::my-bucket/build-cache`\.
    + *serviceRole*: Required value\.
 The ARN of the service role AWS CodeBuild uses to interact with services on behalf of the IAM user \(for example, `arn:aws:iam::account-id:role/role-name`\)\.
    + For the optional *vpcConfig* object, information about your VPC configuration\.
 These settings include:
      + *vpcId*: Required value\.
 The VPC ID that AWS CodeBuild uses\.
-To get a list of all Amazon VPC IDs in your region, run this command:
+Run this command to get a list of all Amazon VPC IDs in your region:

        ```
        aws ec2 describe-vpcs
        ```
      + *subnets*: Required value\.
 The subnet IDs that include resources used by AWS CodeBuild\.
-To obtain these IDs, run this command:
+Run this command to get these IDs:

        ```
        aws ec2 describe-subnets --filters "Name=vpc-id,Values=<vpc-id>" --region us-east-1
        ```
 **Note**
 If you are using a region other than us\-east\-1, be sure to use it when you run the command\.
      + *securityGroupIds*: Required value\.
 The security group IDs used by AWS CodeBuild to allow access to resources in the VPCs\.
-To obtain these IDs, run this command:
+Run this command to get these IDs:

        ```
        aws ec2 describe-security-groups --filters "Name=vpc-id,Values=<vpc-id>" --region us-east-1